yukibonji/Neovimfs/README.md

 #Neovimfs
+Neovimfs is that FSharp Interactive works on Suave server.

-Neovimfs is that Fsi works on Suave server.
+Neovimfs is that FSharp Intellisense completion works on Suave server.

 ###Install
 ```